plenoptic-org/plenoptic/docs/conceptual_intro.rst

    Color matching experiment

-Requiring three primaries for most people, but two for some might hint at the reason why this is possible: most people have three cone classes (generally referred to as S, M, and L, for "short", "medium", and "long"), while some only have two (which two depends on the type of colorblindness).
-From the results of the color matching, we can infer that color metamers are created when cone responses have been matched.
+Requiring three primaries for most people, but two for some provided a hint regarding the underlying mechanisms: most people have cone photorecpetors from three distinct classes (generally referred to as S, M, and L, for "short", "medium", and "long").
+But some forms of color blindness arise from genetic deviations in which only two classes are represented.
+Color metamers are created when cone responses have been matched.
 Human cones transform colors from a high-dimensional space (i.e., a vector describing the energy at each wavelength) to a three-dimensional one (i.e., a vector describing how active each cone class